open-risk/equinox/docs/source/description.rst

 Functionality
 -------------
 The equinox platform may be useful to financial industry users (portfolio managers, business analysts), data engineers and/or risk model developers.
-It currently targets the following use cases
+It currently targets the following use cases:

 * Compile standardized credit risk score according to EBA Specialized Lending criteria for Project Finance
 * PCAF Emissions accounting and reporting